 Augmented Reality (AR) is a computer-based technology that combines the digital world with the real world.
-It works on the computer vision of real-world surfaces and objects detected by systems like object recognition, plane detection, facial recognition, movement tracking, and more.
+It works on the computer vision of real-world surfaces.
+Objects detection is possible by systems like object recognition, plane detection, facial recognition, movement tracking, and more.
 Then it overlaps computer-generated data such as graphics, sounds, images, and texts accordingly on these planes detected before.
 By doing so, AR enhances the interaction between digital items while letting us see our real-world surroundings.

-About ten years ago, AR was seen as an advanced technology used only in a few areas like gaming and navigation apps.
-Today, however, by the biggest tech companies to the smallest businesses, it is used in various fields, including aviation, medicine, manufacturing, and automotive.
-Besides, thanks to mobile devices’ developments, it is not only used by corporations but now also in our daily life, everybody can use AR easily through their smartphone screens and cameras.
+About ten years ago, AR was an advanced technology finding usage only in a few areas like gaming and navigation apps.
+Today find applications from the biggest tech companies to the smallest businesses.
+Also, it finds usage in various fields, including aviation, medicine, manufacturing, and automotive.
+Besides, thanks to mobile devices’ developments, it finds ap also in our daily life.
+Everybody can use AR easily through their smartphone screens and cameras.
 Therefore it is getting as attractive and known as Virtual Reality.

-Virtual Reality (VR) is a technology that uses software and headset devices to replace one’s view from the real-world to a digitally created scene.
+Virtual Reality (VR) is a technology that uses software and headset devices to replace one’s view from the real world to a digitally created scene.
 Using full-coverage headsets completely blocks out your surroundings and shuts out the physical world while using.
 With the LCD or OLED panels inside the lenses of these headset devices, a computer-generated virtual environment is reflected, and your worldview is replaced.
-Usually, the devices are connected to a PC, console, or a smartphone that provides virtual visions.
+Usually, the devices connect to a PC, console, or smartphone that provides virtual visions.
 These visions can be replicas of a real-world place or a place from an entirely imaginary world.

-VR is the most popular of all these three technologies mentioned in this article.
-Mostly because it goes way back from both the other two, and it is already a very known and used high-tech feature by lots of industries.
+VR is the most popular of all these three technologies.
+Mostly because it goes way back from both the other two, and it is already very popular that finds usage by lots of industries.
 Gaming and entertainment companies were VR’s early adapters like it is for AR.
-And likewise, it is now used in many other fields such as architecture and construction, travel, real estate, education, military, and more.
+And likewise, finds usage in many other fields such as architecture and construction, travel, real estate and more.